rutemf/1220944_1220772_G01/Docs/Phase1/WP2A-Books/Ph1-9-GetBooksDetails/Ph1-9-GetBooksDetails.md

 # WP#A2 – Books
 ## 7. Get Book Details
-As Librarian or a Reader I want to get the book details (isbn, title, genre, description, author(s).
+As Librarian or a Reader I want to get the book details (isbn, title, genre, description, author(s)) given its ISBN.